 In the autumn of 2022, we launched a second consultation on more detailed plans for the Humber Low Carbon Pipelines project.
 The proposals we presented were informed by comments submitted to the initial consultation, together with findings from the latest environmental and technical studies.

 To find out more, please read the consultation documents here.

 Although this not a specific consultation period, we always welcome comments from individuals and organisations, so please do give us any feedback or ask any questions you may have.

 Zero Carbon Humber (ZCH) brings together major industrial emitters, power stations and others, in a plan to decarbonise the Humber – the UK’s largest industrial cluster.

-Our proposed pipeline network will comprise two underground pipelines – one for carbon dioxide and the other for hydrogen
+Our proposed pipeline network will create two underground pipelines – one for carbon dioxide and the other for hydrogen.

 The pipelines are intended to connect to major industrial emitters and power stations in the Humber region.